margo/spec-draft/Margo Edge Interoperability Standard.md

 For requests requiring authentication, a bearer token MUST be present in the message's Authorization header.

-You can get the access token by sending a request to the workload orchestration web service's token URL:
+You can get the access token by sending a request to the workload orchestration web service's token URL, providing the device's client Id and secret.

 ```bash
 curl -X POST \